Top fitness podcast climbs the charts

 Fitness blogger Aisha Zaza has figured out a winning podcast launch strategy.
 Her podcast, The Mindset Mile, has a compelling promise: "we'll help you build better habits by making small mindset shifts and walking or running a mile a day for 30 days."
-That simple premise has helped propel her show to the top of Apple and Spotify's podcast charts.
+That simple premise has helped propel her show to the top of Spotify's podcast charts.
+On May 9, her podcast crossed 1 million downloads.

 I reached out to Aisha to ask how her podcast was able to attract so many listeners when it launched.

-Justin: You've had a ton of growth in the last month on Spotify and Apple Podcasts; any idea what caused it?
+Justin: You've had a ton of growth in the last month on Spotify; any idea what caused it?

 Aisha: I created the first 30 episodes of the podcast around a challenge to walk or run one mile a day while listening to the corresponding daily episode.
 Each episode was 10 minutes (or less) and discussed health, fitness, relationships, goal setting, mindset, and overall well-being.
 I announced it on January 4th (right after New Year's).